Source: Hannibal Doing Tricep Dips

 His grandmother wanted Hanibbal to be a preacher.
 But her desire to save him from delinquent behavior was largely in vain, as he grew up to be a marijuana dealer and an occasional bicycle mechanic.

-In the early 2000s, before his videos went viral, Hannibal belonged to a calisthenics workout group called the “Bartendaz”, they would train together at the park and use this as a safeguard to give them peace from the real world when they were stressed.
+In the early 2000s, before his videos went viral, Hannibal belonged to a calisthenics workout group called the Bartendaz.
+They would train together at the park and use this as a safeguard to give them peace from the real world when they were stressed.
 Eventually, Hannibal and the group parted ways.
 But their inspiration continues to spread.

-By 2008, Hannibal’s performed a variety of extreme calisthenic movements while his friend filmed.
+By 2008, Hannibal performed a variety of extreme calisthenic movements while his friend filmed.
 His physique looked unreal and he made these skills seem effortless.
 The friend posted the video on YouTube and titled it “HANNIBAL FOR KING”.
 Over 10 million views later, this very video sparked a new wave of bodyweight training connoisseurs.

 Hannibal For King Diet

-In another interview, Hannibal recommends taking good quality protein powder as ab absolute minimum.
+In another interview, Hannibal recommends taking good quality protein powder as an absolute minimum.
 He recommended TREC NUTRITION protein supplements.
 His diet now consists of healthy prepared meals which consist of lean animal protein, healthy fats, veggies, and complex carbs.

 Hannibal For King Workout

-When it comes to training, Hannibal would work out for “about an hour and a half to two hours” a day.
+When it comes to training, Hannibal would work out for “about an hour and a half to two hours” every day.
 He focuses on high-volume endurance training rather than strength, which includes push-ups, pull-ups, dips, chin-ups, and squats with minimal rest.

 When it comes to training, Hannibal believes that the keys to getting stronger are: